 The pressure cooker does an amazing job cooking by it perfectly.
 We always end up with a great looking and tasty dish.
 It is a budget-friendly dish, and it requires only a few cheap ingredients to make.

-If you want to experience a homemade Italian classic and comfort food, this is your change.
+If you want to experience homemade Italian classic and comfort food, this is your chance.
 You can serve it warm or creamy any time of the day.
-Top it with anything from a tomato based sauce, alfredo sauce, cheese, or honey.
+Top it with anything from a tomato-based sauce, alfredo sauce, cheese, or honey.
 The possibilities are endless!
 Also, it can be eaten at any time of the day, either breakfast, lunch, and dinner.
-Therefore, feel free to eat it whenever you feel like!
+Therefore, feel free to eat it whenever you feel like it!

 What is polenta?